jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP/guide.en-gb.md

 ### Graylog

-Logs Data Platform comes with a managed Graylog platform that you can access as you wish with the credentials from your Logs Data Platform account.
+Logs Data Platform comes with a managed Graylog platform that you can access as you wish with the credentials from your Logs Data Platform service.
 If you are not familiar with it, Graylog is a web-based UI that allows you to query your logs and build dashboards to have a graphical representation of your logs.
 The Graylog API is also exposed.

 ### OpenSearch API

 Many softwares interact directly with the OpenSearch API.
 The OpenSearch API is available behind port *9200* of the cluster you are assigned to.
-Since most OpenSearch API calls need an *Index* as a parameter, you must use an *Alias* that matches a set of streams and indices from your Logs Data Platform account or directly an *Index* if you have subscribed to one.
+Since most OpenSearch API calls need an *Index* as a parameter, you must use an *Alias* that matches a set of streams and indices from your Logs Data Platform service or directly an *Index* if you have subscribed to one.

 ### OpenSearch Dashboards (Kibana alternative)